 - Infrastructure slopes Sustainable Management And Resilience Assessment (EPSRC) Project website

 - Performance of Ground Energy Systems Installed in Foundations (EPSRC)

 - PhD Engineering & the Environment (2012)

 - Member of the Institution of Civil Engineers

 - Member of the British Geotechnical Association

-Fleur has lectured in soil mechanics as well as contributed to education in geotechnical engineering, engineering geology and to civil engineering and energy reserach projects at undergraduate and master level.
+Fleur has lectured in soil mechanics and energy geotechnics, as well as contributed to student education in geotechnical engineering, engineering geology, infrastructure design, and to civil engineering and energy reserach projects at undergraduate and master level.
 She also has significant experience of the Constructionarium field course.

 <li><a href="//phd.leeds.ac.uk/project/497-assessment-of-the-potential-for-sedimentation-in-infrastructure-drainage-using-novel-coupled-cfd-dem-analysis">Assessment of the Potential for Sedimentation in Infrastructure Drainage using Novel coupled CFD-DEM Analysis</a></li>